openshift-service-mesh/sail-operator/docs/ossm/injection/README.md

 ### Injection
 To include workloads as part of the service mesh and to begin using Istio's many features, pods must be injected with a sidecar proxy that will be configured by an Istio control plane.

-Sidecar injection can be enabled via labels at the namespace or pod level that also serve to identify the control plane managing the sidecar proxy(ies).
-By adding a valid injection label on a `Deployment`, pods created through that deployment will automatically have a sidcar added to them.
+Sidecar injection can be enabled via labels at the namespace or pod level.
+That also serves to identify the control plane managing the sidecar proxy(ies).
+By adding a valid injection label on a `Deployment`, pods created through that deployment will automatically have a sidecar added to them.
 By adding a valid pod injection label on a namespace, any new pods that are created in that namespace will automatically have a sidecar added to them.

 The proxy configuration is injected at pod creation time using an [admission controller](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/).
 As sidecar injection occurs at the pod-level, you won’t see any change to `Deployment` resources.
 Instead, you’ll want to check individual pods (via `oc describe`) to see the injected Istio proxy container.